nephio-project/docs/README.md

 While the current release uses Cluster API, KIND, and free5gc for demonstration purposes, the exact same principles and even code can be used for managing other infrastructure and network functions.
-The *uniformity in systems* principle means that as long as something is managable via the Kubernetes Resource Model, it is manageable via Nephio.
+The *uniformity in systems* principle means that as long as something is manageable via the Kubernetes Resource Model, it is manageable via Nephio.

 ## User Documentation